teorth/estimates/docs/asymptotic.md

 Various laws of asymptotic arithmetic have been encoded within the syntax of `sympy`, for instance `Theta(C)` simplifies to `Theta(1)` for any numerical constant `C`, `Theta(X+Y)` simplifies to `Max(Theta(X),Theta(Y))`, and so forth.

+Expressions can be marked as "fixed" (resp. "bounded"), in which case they will be marked has having order of magnitude equal to (resp. at most) `Theta(1)` for the purposes of logarithmic linear programming.

 **Technical note**: to avoid some unwanted applications of `sympy`'s native simplifier (in particular, those applications that involve subtraction, which we leave purely formal for orders of magnitude), and to force certain type inferences to work, `OrderOfMagnitude` overrides the usual `Add`, `Mul`, `Pow`, `Max`, and `Min` operations with custom alternatives `OrderAdd`, `OrderMul`, `OrderPow`, `OrderMax`, `OrderMin`.

 **Technical note**: We technically permit `Theta` to take non-positive values, but a warning will be sent if this happens and an `Undefined()` element will be generated.  (`sympy`'s native simplifier will sometimes trigger this warning.)
 Similarly for other undefined operations, such as `OrderMax` or `OrderMin` applied to an empty tuple.